warmsea/WarmseaJS/README.md

 **WarmseaJS** has the following features:

 1. Type casting and testing
-2. String formatting
+1. String formatting
+1. Debugger
-3. Collections
+1. Collections
+1. Array functions
-3. And some other features
+1. And some other features

 There is a brief introduction below.